robmasocco/AOS-TAG/ideas.md

 When the epoch selector in the *condition struct* gets flipped, that's a linearization point for the message buffer: all receivers that got in there before this will get the message, others were too late.
 The only difference is the need for a spinlock in the struct to avoid that the epoch selector gets flipped before a receiver can atomically increment the corresponding epoch presence counter: this is required here because if not, there could be some unlikely but dangerous race conditions that would lead to a receiver registering to an epoch that is *two times ahead* the one that it believes to be in, thus behaving incorrectly and skipping a message that it should get.

 Senders wait for all receivers that got a condition value, i.e. they "busy-wait" on the "old" presence counter to become zero.
 This represents RCU's grace period.
 Since it is not advisable to implement in the kernel busy-wait loops that depend on updates from other threads (think about a single-core system...), while the counter isn't zero the scheduler is invoked, so in a single-core system the sender would voluntarily relinquish the CPU in favor of receivers.
 This has been proved to work in one of the testers, with acceptable performance.

 For receivers, reading the current condition value at first, before atomically incrementing the presence counter, is very important to sync with the state, avoid deadlocks and be waited by the very next writer.
+They just register on an epoch and go to sleep, then get woken up, check what happened (a new message, a signal or an *AWAKE ALL*) and act accordingly, deregistering from their epoch when appropriate.
+Note that they always decrement their presence counter before terminating in any way, so the wait loop the sender is in will always get to an end.

+In both senders and receivers, memory operations like *copy_to/from_user* are performed only if the new message has a nonzero length.

 Full instance wakeups work in a similar fashion.
 The only difference is that the wakeup is performed on both queues for each level since we can't know, nor should we care about, in which epoch each level is, thus in which queue each thread from the current instance-global epoch is found.